CURRICULA VITAE

 Br Michael Quinn ca 200 x 300.jpg

 Br.
-Michael Quinn, FSC, lived in Napa, California.
-In 2008, he was the first to urge upon Innermost House a public career.
+Michael Quinn, FSC, in memoriam, lived in Napa, California.
+In 2008, he was the first to urge on Innermost House a public career.
 Brother Michael was President Emeritus of St. Mary’s College in California, where he had previously served as Dean of the School of Science and Chair of Undergraduate and Graduate Departments of Psychology.
 He is warmly remembered as a bold, generous, and innovative leader who transformed St. Mary’s into a diverse, co-educational institution.
-He recognized in Innermost House a spontaneous renewal of the spirit of the Desert Fathers, and called it forth from private to public life.
+He recognized in Innermost House a spontaneous renewal of the spirit of the Desert Fathers, and called it forth to public life.

 Mr. Shax Riegler lives in New York City and guides the Foundation in the world of professional arts publication.
 Mr. Riegler is Executive Editor at Architectural Digest magazine, and publishes widely in the field of design, travel and food, and collecting.
 Before Architectural Digest he was executive editor of House Beautiful, and has held editorial positions at House & Garden, Martha Stewart Living, Travel & Leisure, and Vogue.
 In 2011, Mr. Riegler published the first article about the Innermost House project to appear in a national magazine.
 To him, it is a cry from the roots of architectural form.